 This is privately funded tropical botanical garden about 10 minutes from downtown where you can take a two hour tour and observe a wide variety of flowering trees and plants.
 There is a $10 entrance fee.

 Smithsonian Tropical Lab Tour

 The Smithsonian Institute of Tropical Research has a seaside laboratory and offers tours of its ongoing scientific projects and various nature exhibits including one where you can see some of the local frogs.
 This is a great activity when it is pouring rain.

 For something different, take a river trip that includes a visit to an authentic Ngobe Bugle Indian village.
 This indian tribe still leads that’s changed little since the time when Columbus discovered Bocas.
 You’ll see jungle scenery and wildlife.
 You may even get a glimpse of a manatee- a large aquatic animals also known as a “sea cow”.

-With miles of mangroves and jungles lining the coast it is easy have a close-to-natre experience in Bocas.
-One tour is to Bird Island, with birds specific only to this island and another to an ocean side bat cave on Bastimientos Islands.
-We recommend Ancon Expeditions, Panama's premiere nature tour operator.
+With miles of mangroves and jungles lining the coast, it is easy have a close-to-nature experience in Bocas.
+One tour is to Bird Island, with birds specific only to this island, and another to an oceanside bat cave on Bastimientos Islands.
+We recommend Ancon Expeditions, Panama’s premier nature tour operator.

 There are a surprising variety of restaurants to choose from including, seafood, Indian, Italian, American comfort food and local fare.